 Better Sensitivity Over NRD-93 / Limited Included Bandwidths

 Sensitivity is a definite improvement over the NRD-93.
-How much ..I cannot say, but I could tell only after 30 mins of operation that this set is better.
-The NRD-93 was good, but not in the Excellent/Superb category.
+How much ..I cannot say as was unable to do a side by side test, but I could tell only after 30 mins of operation that this set is better.
+The NRD-93 was good, but not in the Excellent / Superb category.
 Of course both of these sets are using a dual-up-conversion scheme.

 The audio quality of the NRD-301A : I will have to say that it is average, that is not really that good or poor.
 More distortion than I would like to see in a receiver , and comes no where close to the AOR AR7030 in the audio department.

 You must watch the adjustment of the RF Gain control on this set.
 The NRD-93 was also in this same situation.
-However , it is even more important on the 301A.
+However , it is even more important on the NRD-301A.

 Operation of the NRD-93 with signals in the SSB mode and using AGC Fast decay rate, sounded good with no distortion.
 But the Slow rate was very SLOW (unusable matter of fact).
 So overall the arrangement on the NRD-301A sounds better to me.

-The two bandwidth filters that are installed in this set for broadcast" (manual ECSS or other) listening, are adequate.
+The two bandwidth filters that are installed in this set for “broadcast" (manual ECSS or other) listening, are adequate but very limited.
 Adding any additional Voice Bandwidth filters (say a bit wider), is always a problem as JRC does not offer any.
 Other people who do..most of the time the radio has to be modified in order to use them.
-Its not just a simple solder in affair.
+It’s not just a simple solder in affair.
 I feel it does need another, bit wider voice bandwidth filter, but that's me.